-Table 6: A sample of comments regarding learning resources across learning styles
+Table 5 A sample of comments regarding learning resources across learning styles

-Learning style Comments regarding different learning resources Visual learners I enjoyed being able to interact with the buttons on the diagram The resources were more interesting and interactive I prefer having a visual aid while listening to the speaker There was less information to read - less information overload The combination of reading and listening was good The audio learning was the easiest, along with a visual aid being in the diagram It had a flowchart diagram which made it easy to organize the concept in my head • I was able to listen to the slide show and see the words with pictures as they were spoken I did not enjoy Learning Concept 2 as there was no audio or diagrams.
+Learning style Comments regarding different learning resources Visual I enjoyed being able to interact with the buttons on the diagram learners The resources were more interesting and interactive I prefer having a visual aid while listening to the speaker There was less information to read - less information overload The combination of reading and listening was good The audio learning was the easiest, along with a visual aid being in the diagram It had a flowchart diagram which made it easy to organize the concept in my head I was able to listen to the slide show and see the words with pictures as they were spoken I did not enjoy Learning Concept 2 as there was no audio or diagrams.
 I find learning easier with additional aids.

-Learning style Comments regarding different learning resources • I could learn the same knowledge in a different way, which let me check my understanding fully • The most helpful is the diagram with script and audio as there are two different modes of learning available.
-Aural learners I like to see something and also hear it The visual provided a much better understanding Reading the visual diagrams certainly aided in memory retention The interactive diagram assisted with retaining information Read/write • I find the reading the most useful and I tend to get distracted with learners listening and I tend to understand more with reading Listening and reading was better for me • I liked information in the written form • I found the recorded lecture helpful with definitions and a summary of important points Lists appeal to me • I found Learning Concept 1 easier because it was just reading, but in Learning Concept 2 you got to read it a few times and that helped me understand Repetition of the learning objectives helped Glipting on taries had definitions provided the second Clicking on topics had definitions popping out of the screen • I enjoyed reading the materials, but having a real person's voice added a personal element • I liked the interactive part because it was fun to play around while learning • A mix of stimulus material which tends to be better for maintaining concentration/focus on the topic - short/sharp tasks Kinaesthetic I enjoy listening and seeing learners • The combination of audio and visual kept me a bit more interested loumoro It was much more interesting to listen and interact It is more interesting to hear an actual person speaking about it • It was more attractive and normally visual mechanics seem better tools for learning for me • There were a couple of different ways I could learn the material.
-I didn't just have to read the material • The interactive study guide with audio helps to cement my knowledge - also the interactive diagram • The diagram really helped.
-The colors helped me when I was picturing what I had learnt • Hearing the information spoken and maybe put into different words than the text book helped me to get a fuller understanding • I could see what was being presented and therefore could recall the information much easier The audio reinforces what is being read • The audio made concepts more confusing - like it clouded over what was supposed to be a simple concept Multimodal • I could first read a clear definition, and then I could see a diagram, and learners then I could listen • Pictures that I click on made it easier to understand the flow and having the audio to read while I was looking at the diagram • There was a variety of different approaches to learning the material and I could utilize all of them if I wanted
+I could learn the same knowledge in a different way, which let me check my understanding fully The most helpful is the diagram with script and audio as there are two different modes of learning available.
+Aural I like to see something and also hear it learners The visual provided a much better understanding Reading the visual diagrams certainly aided in memory retention The interactive diagram assisted with retaining information Read/write I find the reading the most useful and I tend to get distracted with learners listening and I tend to understand more with reading Listening and reading was better for me I liked information in the written form I found the recorded lecture helpful with definitions and a summary of important points Lists appeal to me I found Learning Concept 1 easier because it was just reading, but in Learning Concept 2 you got to read it a few times and that helped me understand Repetition of the learning objectives helped Clicking on topics had definitions popping out of the screen I enjoyed reading the materials, but having a real person's voice added a personal element I liked the interactive part because it was fun to play around while learning A mix of stimulus material which tends to be better for maintaining concentration/focus on the topic - short/sharp tasks